openhab/openhab-docs/configuration/blockly/rules-blockly-voice-and-multimedia.md

 - all available audio sinks are automatically provided by openHABs blocklies

 **Known issue workaround:**
-In several cases (like the google minis) it is known that setting the volume together with playing the sound results into only setting the volume either during playing the sound or even after the sound has played.
+In several cases (like the Google Minis) it is known that setting the volume together with playing the sound results into only setting the volume either during playing the sound or even after the sound has played.
 In case this happens the more robust approach is as follows

 - Search for the thing of that particular sink and add an in item for the volume channel